rookasrudzianskas/boomx/docs/redis.md

     command:
       - test
       - -f
-      - /var/run/cog/ready
+      - /var/run/boomx/ready
   initialDelaySeconds: 1
   periodSeconds: 1
 ```

 ## Telemetry

-Cog's queue worker is instrumented using [OpenTelemetry](https://opentelemetry.io).
+BoomX's queue worker is instrumented using [OpenTelemetry](https://opentelemetry.io).
 For setup it sends:

 - a span when the queue worker starts
 - an event when it spawns the predictor subprocess